New cast, plenty of new jokes this is a show that is still making audiences roar with laughter.

 Fast, furious and fun while being filled with great energy, The Comedy About a Bank Robbery is still as fun as ever and is in pretty safe hands with its new cast.

-The Comedy About a Bank Robbery is now booking at the Criterion Theatre until the 29th October 2017.To book tickets visit: Ticketmaster.co.uk, Discount Theatre.com, Last Minute.com, Theatre Tickets Direct.co.uk, Love Theatre.com, Theatre People.com and UK Tickets.co.uk.
+The Comedy About a Bank Robbery is now booking at the Criterion Theatre until the 29th October 2017.To book tickets click here or visit: Ticketmaster.co.uk,, Last Minute.com, Theatre Tickets Direct.co.uk, Love Theatre.com, See Tickets.com and Encore Tickets.